HariAcidReign/JavaScript-A-Z-Notes/Notes/17-JSEngine-ChromeV8.md

 Interpreter : Takes code and executes line by line.
 Has no idea what will happen in next line.
 Very fast.
 Compiler : Code is compiled and an optimized version of same code is formed, and then executed.
 More efficient

-- Code inside JSE passes through 3 steps : **Parsing, Compilation and Execution**
+- Code inside JRE passes through 3 steps : **Parsing, Compilation and Execution**

 1. **Parsing** - Code is broken down into tokens.
 In "let a = 7" -> let, a, =, 7 are all tokens.
 Also we have a **syntax parser** that takes code and converts it into an **AST (Abstract Syntax Tree)** which is a JSON with all key values like type, start, end, body etc (looks like package.json but for a line of code in JS.
 Kinda